RepRapLtd/6DInput/RepRapLtd/Experiments/LoadDisplacementSensor/README.md

 Three of these (or something similar) stacked would be needed to measure the three translational forces in a 6-degree-of-freedom printed spacemouse.
 A design for measuring torque would also be needed for the three rotations.

+## What next?

+We have reduced the zero-force gap between the Hall sensor and the magnet to 3mm in the latest version in the CAD file.
+If you look at the top graph above you will see that this should increase both linearity and sensitivity.

+We will design a similar device to measure torque.